Hog deaths, manure flooding from Florence seen surpassing 2016 hurricane

 The deaths of 26 people in North Carolina and six in South Carolina have been attributed to the storm.

-High winds and flooding damaged two chicken farms that supply Tyson Foods Inc, the biggest U.S. meat processor, spokesman Worth Sparkman said.
+High winds and flooding damaged two chicken farms that supply Tyson Foods Inc (TSN.N), the biggest U.S. meat processor, spokesman Worth Sparkman said.
 He said operations were minimally damaged, and the company was looking to relocate chickens that survived to other farms.

-The world’s largest hog slaughterhouse in Tar Heel, operated by WH Group Ltd’s Smithfield Foods Inc [SFIL.UL] remained closed on Tuesday but would likely be open on Wednesday, an employee said.
-Smithfield did not respond to a request for comment.
+WH Group Ltd’s Smithfield Foods Inc [SFIL.UL], the biggest U.S. pork producer, was operating processing plants at limited capacity, after previously closing the world’s largest hog slaughterhouse in Tar Heel, North Carolina, spokeswoman Diana Souder said.
+Flood waters inundated the barns and waste pit at one company-owned hog farm in the state, she said.

 North Carolina’s Department of Environmental Quality said on Tuesday that the walls of four pits holding hog waste, known as lagoons, had given way because of the storm, thirteen pits had overflowed due to rain, and nine were inundated by floodwaters.